 | Contract terms | Are uptime, support, egress, migration, and exit terms written into the agreement? |

 Buyer note: Vendor homepages often publish SLA or compliance claims, but you should always verify the actual SLA document, master service agreement, support policy, and service credit terms before signing.
+This verification is particularly important when comparing a named hyperscaler with a broad Boutique AI Cloud Providers category.
+One Boutique AI Cloud Provider may have mature security processes and audited controls, while another may offer only basic dedicated infrastructure and best-effort support.

 Our view is that SLA and support matter more as workloads move closer to production.
 For a short experiment, price and availability may dominate.
 For a customer-facing inference endpoint, support and recovery can matter as much as the GPU cost.